Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 Although FTB encourages voluntary compliance by providing taxpayer education as well as pre-filing assistance and information, FTB continues to identify ways to improve its enforcement and collection capabilities.

-We collaborate with subject matter experts to operate our programs in an efficient manner and also seek better use of technology and data.
+We collaborate with subject matter experts to operate our programs in an efficient manner and to also seek better use of technology and data.
 We continue to seek new opportunities to form partnerships with taxpayers, their representatives, and other agencies to continue to promote best audit practices.

 Addressing California’s Tax Gap